susanst-codiscope/angular-express-mongoose-blog/README.md

 Set up mongodb if you don't got it so that Mongoose can use it.
 I like using homebrew:

 	brew install mongodb

+And start-up a mongod service in terminal:

+	mongod

 to start the server, I recommend using this command:

 	foreman start -f Procfile.dev

+Or if you're l55t then use this:

+	./go

 We are starting foreman with a development version of Procfile so when you deploy to heroku, it's already properly set up to use the plain Procfile.
 Procfile.dev is for development only.